 Still building your brand?
 Use our interactive worksheet to define the 3 P’s of your brand story, and read the full blog post to learn how to use them in your videos.

 You may not need a specific picture, but you may be trying to capture a mood.
-You can search for emotions, colors, or anything.
-What vibe do you want your video to have?
+You can search for emotions, colors, or any vibe you want your video to have.
 Try writing down some words beforehand that explain the mood you’re going for and use those to help you with your search.
 Need a little inspiration?
 Check out this video on the psychology of color.

 When creating a video using stock, or a mix of stock and your own images, look at the collection of photos and video clips as a whole.
-How do they look together?
+More specifically, how do they look together?
 If you choose assets that feel like they are all part of a collection, it can help your video feel more consistent and professional.
-You probably wouldn’t wear stripes, polka dots, plaid, and houndstooth all in one outfit.
-A video with a hodgepodge of media can feel the same way.

 If you look at your video and see that your stock picks just aren’t meshing, try using a filter.
-You can find Filters on the left side in the Marketing toolbar.
+You can find Filters under Video Settings in the Design tab.

 To find the right images and video clips for your video, you’ll first need to think about what your story is.
 You should select the stock that best represents the story you’re trying to tell, and best fits with what you’re sharing in each of your individual blocks.

 But finding an image or video clip that works well with your text is about more than just what’s featured in the image or clip.
 You’ll also want to make sure that your visuals work well with text on top of them.